What To Wear In India | A Guide To All Four Seasons

 To surmise, travelling to India may be your lifelong dream, a much-looked-forward-to task to check off your bucket list.
 Perhaps you are drawn in by the idea of colour, cuisine and culture that have the potential to overload your senses in the most titillating of ways.

-Whatever your reason for travelling to India, what you choose to wear is one of the most important decisions you will make (probably).
+Whatever your reason for travelling to India, what you choose to wear is one of the most important decisions you will make, as you will need to pack well for your holiday.
 The garments and accessories that you choose to adorn yourself with can be a direct reflection of your personality and character, they are after all the aspects of your taste that you choose to display to the world.

 With this in mind, remember that when travelling to countries, such as India, with rich histories and diverse cultures, that respect is of utmost importance.
 Being respectful in the way you dress will to a large extent determine the experience you have, as by exuding consideration for local customs usually also makes locals more interested in sharing their knowledge of their place with you.
 Modesty is key, and definitely, leave ample space in your suitcase for all the treasures that you are sure to find upon your travels.